MCSManager/MCSManager/README.md

 - The script is designed for Ubuntu/Centos/Debian/Archlinux of AMD64 architecture only.
 - Use `systemctl start mcsm-{web,daemon}` to start service after installtion.
-- Directory for panel and runtime: `/opt/mcsmanager/`
+- Directory for panel components and runtime: `/opt/mcsmanager/`

 <br />